¿QUESTIONS?

 ⎯ ❖ ⎯

-• Sorry, no same-day appointments or walk-ins.
-My schedule is usually booked a couple of months ahead.
-However, I do my best to fit in small, simple tattoos sooner through my 'Lil' Tattoo Request' form.
+Sorry, no same-day appointments or walk-ins.
+I do my best to fit in small, simple tattoos sooner through my 'Lil' Tattoo Request' form.
 Just be patient!
 Remember, a tattoo is permanent, well kinda.
 So take your time planning it, even if it's small.
-I understand the urge for spontaneity, but maybe just chill. 🥶 To submit a request, Click Here.
+I understand the urge for spontaneity, but maybe just chill. 🥶 To submit a request & see tattoo info go ☞ HERE.

 Certain tattoos fade quicker than others.
 Those without clear outlines, done in light or pastel colors, diluted hues, or those lacking solid black areas and overall contrast against the skin tend to fade first.
 Small, densely detailed tattoos also have an expiration date.
 The intricate details can eventually blur, blend, and the design may become foggy or hard to recognize.
 This usually happens around the 4-5 year mark, sometimes even sooner if it was poorly done or very tiny.